jzuhone/YT.jl/doc/source/users_guide/data_containers.rst

 ===============

-The most useful methods for ``Datasets`` are those that create ``DataContainer`` objects: physically meaningful spatial objects that contain cells or particles with field data. ``Yt`` implements a number of the data container objects available in ``yt``, and attempts to match the API of these objects as closely as possible.
+The most useful methods for ``Datasets`` are those that create ``DataContainer`` objects: physically meaningful spatial objects that contain cells or particles with field data. ``YT`` implements a number of the data container objects available in ``yt``, and attempts to match the API of these objects as closely as possible.
 All of these objects can be created from a ``Dataset`` object, typically with some additional information supplied.